-Related Network Teams: The Prekindergarten Through Grade 12 Recovery Research Network, part of the Improving Pandemic Recovery grant program, includes the following other projects — Mitigating the Impact of the COVID-19 Pandemic Through Curriculum-Based Approaches to Learning Acceleration in Grades K–2 in Chicago (R305X220033); A Researcher-Practitioner Partnership to Improve Pandemic Recovery Efforts in California (R305X220028); Evaluation of the Learning Renewal-Social Emotional Learning Programs (LR-SEL) for Supporting Pandemic Recovery with Illinois State Board of Education (ISBE) (R305X220015).
+Related Network Teams: This team serves as the network lead for the Prekindergarten Through Grade 12 Recovery Research Network, which includes the following other projects — Mitigating the Impact of the COVID-19 Pandemic Through Curriculum-Based Approaches to Learning Acceleration in Grades K–2 in Chicago (R305X220033), A Researcher-Practitioner Partnership to Improve Pandemic Recovery Efforts in California (R305X220028), Evaluation of the Learning Renewal-Social Emotional Learning Programs (LR-SEL) for Supporting Pandemic Recovery with Illinois State Board of Education (ISBE) (R305X220015), Assessing the Long-Term Impacts of School Extension Programs on Student Re-Engagement and Learning Recovery (R305S220003), Lessons from the Pandemic: The Effects of Remote Instructional Delivery and Recovery Strategies on Student Outcomes (R305A230400)

 Purpose: The PreK–12 Recovery Network Lead will facilitate the convenings and cooperation of Network research teams studying PreK–12 pandemic recovery strategies, will conduct a scan and synthesis of recovery strategies, and will support the training of early career researchers across the network.
 As part of its leadership and dissemination efforts, the Lead will convene a national forum of stakeholders who will provide input and feedback to the network.
 In addition, the Lead will enact a multifaceted dissemination strategy to convey the network's findings to researchers, practitioners, policymakers, and the public.